Where We Be

 Every character drew on every other character at least once

-View looking west from Gates Pass -- great way to finish a day!
+View looking west from Gates Pass -- great way to finish the day!

-Buildings are built to a slightly smaller scale to better fit on movie screens
+Buildings are built to a slightly smaller scale to better fit for the movies

-A highlight was seeing the locomotive Reno, which has been used in nearly 100 movies and TV shows
+The locomotive Reno has been used in nearly 100 movies and TV shows

 Ready for her next trip out West